 Political Science at the University of Alaska Fairbanks

-Our faculty have depth in their fields, breadth in their research, and pursue multiple interdisciplinary interests.
-Courses are offered in the traditional fields of international and comparative politics, American government, political theory, public policy, and public law.
-The department also offers classes in environmental policy and politics, Native American studies, the politics of science, and women’s studies.
+Courses are offered in the traditional subfields of international and comparative politics, American government, political theory, and public law.
+The department also offers a number of classes in environmental policy and politics and indigenous politics.